samsonasik/ExpressiveRedirectHandler/README.md

 Also, it disable to self, so you can't redirect to self.

-> if you define exclude_urls and/or exclude_hosts options, which one of them is your own current url, its your risk to still get "infinite" redirection loops. so, make sure exclude_urls is not your own urls.
+> if you define exclude_urls and/or exclude_hosts options, which one of them is your own current url, its your risk to still get "infinite" redirection loops. so, make sure exclude_urls/exclude_hosts is not your own urls.

 2. When you want to redirect to specific url based on header status code
 ------------------------------------------------------------------------